latticexyz/mud/.changeset/seven-melons-kneel.md

 });
 ```

-Once you use the top-level `namespaces` config option, your project will be in "multiple namespaces" mode, which expects a source directory layout with a top-level `namespaces` directory with nested namespace directories that correspond to each namespace in the config.
+Once you use the top-level `namespaces` config option, your project will be in "multiple namespaces mode", which expects a source directory layout with a top-level `namespaces` directory with nested namespace directories that correspond to each namespace in the config.

 ```
 mud-project/